Everyone knows about LinkedIn Groups, but not everyone knows just how powerful they can be.

 3) Use LinkedIn Groups to identify talent:

-LinkedIn Groups can be a great way to infer things about a person’s experience, specialisms or interests.
-For example, a solicitor that is a member of a HR group might be more likely to specialise in employment law, even if they don’t explicitly say so on their profile.
+LinkedIn Groups can be a great way to infer things about a person’s experience, specialisms, or interests.
+For example, a solicitor that is a member of an HR group might be more likely to specialize in employment law, even if they don’t explicitly say so on their profile.

 Once you are a member of a group it is easy to search its members simply by visiting the group’s members section or using LinkedIn’s Advanced Search feature.

 It’s not always possible to join a group.
 For example, some group managers don’t allow recruiters to join.